Frequently Asked Questions

 Individual student scores are never published by the National Office]

-Q: [Is the Contest available on-line ]
+Q: [Is the Contest available on paper ]

 Q: [Who scores the test ]